Sylvia Gosse: Education and teaching

-Laura Sylvia Gosse, known as Sylvia, was the youngest of three children of Ellen (Epps) Gosse and English poet and critic Sir Edmund Gosse.
+Laura Sylvia Gosse, known as Sylvia, was the youngest of three children of artist Ellen (Epps) Gosse and English poet and critic Sir Edmund Gosse.
 Her grandfather was the naturalist Philip Henry Gosse, and the painter Lawrence Alma-Tadema was her uncle by marriage.
 Gosse got her art training first at the St. John's Wood Art School and then at the Royal Academy of Art (1906–09).

 In 1908, the artist Walter Sickert was impressed by her talent and decided she should learn etching.
 She enrolled in Sickert's evening classes, first at the Westminster School of Art and then at a private art school he founded in the Hampstead Road.
 Gosse eventually took over responsibility for running this school, which became known as Rowlandson House (alternatively, the Sickert and Gosse School of Painting and Etching).
 She served as co-principal from 1910 until it closed in 1914 and taught some classes there as well.
 Gosse had an independent income, and without her financial support the school would have closed much sooner.